ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 The failure conditions define how the VMs fail and the response that is given to each failure.
 In this design, the VM restart priority is set to medium.
 Review this value and adjust settings so that the restart priority matches the importance of the workload.
 Additionally, the response for host isolation is set to “Power off and restart VMs” so that VMs are not affected by an isolated host in the cluster.
 The rest of the values for this setting are set to default.

-The following table shows the settings for the vSphere HA cluster in the VMware vSphere Web Client.
+The following table shows the settings for the vSphere HA cluster in the vSphere Web Client.

 | Setting             | Value  |
 |:------------------- |:------ |